metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Tyrann Matthieu has had some notable plays in this game.

 Prescott with a terrible pick.
 Underthrown ball to CeeDee Lamb results in an interception.

+Travis Kelce has failed this offense on multiple passes.
+Not the easiest passes to catch, but Kelce is considered an elite tight end for a reason, no?